Ficool

 Page 14

-The second stabs the masked man in his back.
+The second assassin stabs the masked figure in the back.

 Page 15